 Initial treatment of patients with newly diagnosed ITP includes observation, a corticosteroid, and/or IVIG depending on platelet count and bleeding symptoms.
-Anti-D immunoglobulin can also be considered in those who are Rh-positive and non-splenectomised.
-Subsequent treatment with mycophenolate, thrombopoietin receptor agonists, rituximab, or splenectomy can be considered in patients who are unresponsive to, or intolerant of, initial treatment.
+Anti-D immunoglobulin can also be considered in those who are rhesus-positive and non-splenectomised.
+Subsequent treatment with mycophenolate, thrombopoietin receptor agonists, rituximab, fostamatinib (adults only), or splenectomy can be considered in patients who are unresponsive to, or intolerant of, initial treatment.

 Prognosis is good in children, with up to 80% achieving a spontaneous remission.
 Mortality is higher in older patients and in those unresponsive to several lines of treatment.

-Primary immune thrombocytopenic purpura (typically designated ITP), also known as immune thrombocytopenia, is a haematological disorder characterised by isolated thrombocytopenia (platelet count <100 x 10^9/L [<100 x 10^3/microlitre]) in the absence of an identifiable cause.
+Primary immune thrombocytopenia (ITP) is a haematological disorder characterised by isolated thrombocytopenia (platelet count <100 × 10⁹/L [<100 × 10³/microlitre]) in the absence of an identifiable cause.
 The thrombocytopenia is secondary to an autoimmune phenomenon and involves antibody destruction of peripheral platelets.